Distracted driving: dealing with the dangers

 The reality is that it’s becoming increasingly difficult to leave handheld devices out of view, whether you’re sitting at your desk or in the driver’s seat.
 And no matter how well you’ve mastered the art of getting from point A to point B, a lifetime of experience won’t save you from the dangers of using these distracting devices while driving – or the problems that arise when your employees text, call or surf when they’re behind the wheel.

 The number of distracted driving incidents has gone up year after year, and it’s likely no coincidence that the number of traffic fatalities has also increased.
-The National Safety Council estimates that 40,000 people died in motor vehicle crashes in 2016 – up 6% from 2015, and up 14% from 2014.
+The National Safety Council estimates that 40,000 people died in motor vehicle crashes in 2016 and 2017 – up 6% from 2015, and up 14% from 2014.

 What these statistics miss is the massive amount of injuries, write-offs and traffic tickets that result from distracted driving.
 Take time now to get familiar with the dangers related to distracted driving, plus some ways to help you manage your risk and protect your business.

 While there are no hard numbers to indicate just how often cellphones are to blame for fatal accidents ¹, experts agree that distracted driving is a growing concern, and handheld devices are the major culprits.
 Texting is likely the worst activity of all: according to research from the Virginia Tech Transportation Institute, taking five seconds to send or receive a text while driving at highway speed is equal to traveling the length of a football field while blindfolded.²